 Simmering picks up where poaching leaves off.
 The simmering liquid should be at a temperature between 190°F - 205°F (88°C - 96°C).

 Braises and stews are cooked at a simmer for both of those reasons.
-The primary difference between poaching and simmering, aside from the temperature difference, is that the simmering liquid is generally served as a sauce for the food being simmered.
+Aside from the temperature difference, the primary difference between poaching and simmering is that the simmering liquid is generally served as a sauce for the food being simmered.